Cherries, Nature’s Hidden Treasure

 Yeast Bread Baking – A Kitchen Science ‘Drama’

-Does anything in the world ever smell quite so good as a just-baked loaf of bread?
+Does anything in the world smell quite so good as a just-baked loaf of bread?
 If you’ve never made yeast bread before, an adventure awaits!
 And prepare yourself for one of the great “dramas” of kitchen science!

 Every ‘drama’ is made up of various parts—cast, script, and various acts.
 Bread baking is no exception.
 The cast of ingredients that go into a loaf of bread are simple—flour, yeast, liquid, sweetener (sugar), salt, and fat.
 Other ingredients can be added for flavor, texture, and nutritional value.
 It is the nature of the ingredients and the way they are combined that create “drama!”